1961 Dime Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 FAQ about the 1961 Dime

-Full Bands (FB) refers to the horizontal bands on the torch shown on the reverse.
-When these bands display complete, sharp separation with no weak spots or breaks, the coin earns this special designation.
+Full Bands (FB) refers to the horizontal bands on the torch shown on the reverse of the 1961 dime.
+When these bands display complete, sharp separation with no weak spots, bridges, or breaks, the coin earns this special designation from PCGS or NGC (the two main professional grading services).

-Most 1961 dimes show some weakness in the torch bands due to strike quality.
-Full Bands examples are significantly scarcer and command substantial premiums, often several times the value of regular mint state coins in the same grade.
+Most 1961 dimes show some weakness in the torch bands due to strike quality during production.
+Full Bands examples are significantly scarcer and can command prices many times higher — as demonstrated by the 1961-D MS67 that brought $345 versus an MS67 Full Bands that achieved $5,288 at auction.

 2. Are 1961 proof dimes valuable?